This post may contain affiliate links. Please see our disclosure policy.

 Pork and Sausage Soup Canning Recipes

-I’ve found that few people can with pork, which is a real shame.
-Fresh pork and sausage in patties, links, or crumbles are all safe for canning and great for creating rich recipes.
+I have found that few people can with pork, which is a shame, because it makes some of the richest soups in the pantry.
+Fresh pork and sausage, whether in patties, links, or crumbles, are all safe for canning and add a lot of depth to a recipe.

-Don’t substitute cured meat like bacon or ham in a recipe that calls for fresh pork or sausage.
-Cured meat is denser and doesn’t heat as well, so it may affect the safety of the final product.
-Cured meat is only approved for canning in specific recipes, which typically contain very small amounts for flavoring, like the ham and bean soup below.
+Do not swap in cured meat like bacon or ham where a recipe calls for fresh pork or sausage.
+Cured meat is denser and does not heat through as reliably, which can affect safety, and it is only approved in specific recipes that use small amounts for flavor, like the ham and bean soups below.

 Canning Sausage Potato and Kale Soup